GRitchie1/GRitchie1/README.md

 ### Hi I'm Gregor (He, Him)

 I'm currently working on several personal projects but I am mainly focusing on upskilling and adding more strings to my bow to allow me to become a Software Engineer.
+I'm looking for an entry-level role to allow me to use my current skills and experience, whilst learning from more senior engineers and developers.

 I am currently doing my HND Mechatronics at City of Glasgow Colllege and working on the CodeCademy Computer Science and Full Stack Engineer Career Paths, as well as completing modules on Hack the Box Academy.
 I enjoy building robots, designing PCB's and writing code.

 I am looking to collaborate on anything!
+I would love to meet people to work on projects with.
+Get in touch!

-Get in touch, I love to learn about all sorts of projects!
-Anything that helps automate off-grid living is definitely of special interest to me!
+Projects to automate off-grid living are definitely of special interest to me!

 You can find me on [LinkedIn.](https://www.linkedin.com/in/gregorritchie/)